Education marketing aims at building awareness about your institution and rapport among prospective students to fill seats faster.

 This is where you can drive detailed conversations with your prospects.
 This channel helps you truly personalize your offerings by understanding your prospects’ needs.
 When a prospect fills out a form on your website, it indicates curiosity.
 On the phone, you get the opportunity to take the next step.

 According to Time Doctor, 59% of prospects prefer to resolve queries and ask questions on live calls.
-Calling allows you to help students choose the best course and immediately answer any questions they might have right from choosing the right major to financial aid.
+Calling allows you to help students choose the best course and immediately answer any questions they might have like choosing the right major to financial aid.

 Best practice:

 If it is an incoming call, always ensure that it is answered.
-If your agents are busy, have a call-back option.
-If you are approaching the student, don’t have a rehearsed speech delivered in a monotone.
+Have a call-back option, if your agents are busy,.
+Don’t have a rehearsed speech delivered in a monotone while approaching the student.
 Have a dialogue and understand the student’s need.

 Top 3 tele-marketing tools: